Complete Golf Store Business Logo

 2. Experiment with Throwing Sand onto The Green

-To be a successful greenside sand player, you must be willing to take sand and a lot of it.
+To be a successful greenside sand player, you must be willing to take sand, and a lot of it.
 The club should enter the sand behind the ball, move across it, and emerge well after it.

-This scraping motion allows the club's loft to lift the golf ball.
+This scraping motion allows the club’s loft to lift the ball.
 You do not have to attempt to lift the ball from the sand.
 Practicing throwing sand out of the bunker and onto the grass with your sand wedge is an excellent method to develop this proper action.

 Acquiring proficiency in hitting sand will assist you in avoiding the skulled shot, in which the ball flies or snags the lip and returns to you.
 Additionally, it may be beneficial to learn that the loft of your sand wedge is sufficient to clear the majority of bunker lips.
 You are not required to do anything special except collect the sand and allow the loft to do the lifting.